nhocconan/Ariane-Monitoring/README.md

 We have already some Theme's included, Default Theme: Flatly

+Requirements Webserver:
+  - PHP 5.5 or higher, 7.0+ recommended
+  - MySQL Database

+Requirements VPS/Dedicated:
+    - curl & cron (Will be installed via install.sh)
+    - Tested on Debian 7/8 should work fine with Ubuntu, could work also on other Distros but not tested yet

 Quick Setup:

 - Create a Database, add a User to the Database, Import the sql/ariane.sql file